-The shapes are what you are sketchnotes actually are.
+The shapes are what your sketchnotes actually are.
 Arrows, boxes, graphs, and pictures—you get the idea.
-Shapes are the blueprints of sketchnoting . . . and more you practice, the better you’ll get.
+Shapes are the blueprints of sketchnoting . . . and the more you practice, the better you’ll get.
 When drawing, remember to:

 - Trade perfection for visualization.
 Focus on recognizability rather than exactness

 - Keep it simple.
 When drawing a house, for example, draw a box with a triangle as its roof—not an inch-by-inch scale replica of the White House

 - Keep things organized with titles, boxes, arrows, categories, and labels